moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 Please note that this change does not affect users who have switched off javascript in their browsers - they will still get the behaviour from Moodle core with a popup course context menu.

-##### Move "Switch role to..." to the course settings
+##### Switch role to..." location(s)

-With this setting you can move the "Switch role to..." link as a new tab from the user menu to the in-course course menu.
-The role switching is a feature which is used in course context and thus it is better to place it in the course settings menu than in the user menu.
-Please note that this setting won't have any effect if you do not activate the "In course settings menu" above.
+With this setting you can choose the place where the information to which role a user has switched is being displayed.
+If set to 'Just in the user menu' (default value), the role information will be displayed right beneath the user's name in the user menu (like in theme Boost).
+If set to 'Just in the course settings', this information - together with a link to switch back - will be displayed beneath the course, as this functionality is course related.
+If set to 'Both in the user menu and in the course settings' it will be shown in both places.

 ### 4. Tab "Footer Layout Settings"